gotcadumitru/video-tutorials/README.md

+eas build --platform ios --profile development --local then open in finder, unzip and drag and drop on the iphone simulator

 # Starter Template with React Navigation

 This is a minimal starter template for React Native apps using Expo and React Navigation.